steadybit/action-kit/docs/action-api.md

 state object, e.g., a subset of the target's attributes, the configuration options and the original state (in case you are going to do some system modification as part of the start step).

+If a parameter of type [file](parameter-types.md#file) is defined, the request will be a multipart request.
+The first part will contain a JSON defined by
+PrepareActionRequestBody (part='request').
+The following will be the files with the name of the parameter as key (part='example-parameter').

 #### Example

 ```json